Phone: (225) 926.2291 8470 Goodwood Blvd., Baton Rouge, LA 70806

 How do I recognize the church?

 We are the church with the large round window on the front of our brick building.
-The parking lot is west of the building complex and is seen first when traveling toward Airline Hwy. from the Chevelle Drive traffic light.
-Traveling from Airline Hwy. toward downtown, after the Tara Blvd. traffic light there is a left turn lane which funnels you directly into our parking lot.
+When traveling toward Airline Hwy. from the Chevelle Drive traffic light the construction equipment is seen first.
+Then you see our electronic sign and a large brick building with a very large circle window in its peak.
+Traveling from Airline Hwy. toward downtown, after the Tara Blvd. traffic light you see our church.

 What do I do after I arrive?

-Enter along a covered walkway between two wings of the building.
-At the patio area you will be greeted by members who want to make you welcome.
-The sanctuary where the worship services are held is to your left; the Fellowship Hall where we meet after each service for coffee and snacks and conversation is to your right.
+Youwill be greeted by members who want to make you welcome.
+The sanctuary where the worship services are held is to your left; the Fellowship Hall where we meet after each service for coffee and snacks and conversation isto the right.
+Directional signs and a stream of people will lead you.
 You will be given a program in the sanctuary foyer and you may go inside and sit where you are most comfortable.
-Restrooms and water are to your right of the foyer.
+Restrooms and water are to the right after you enter the foyer.
+Listening assist devises and large print hymnals and Orders of Service are available in the lobby.

 Ours is a no-smoking, no-alcohol, no-firearms campus, please.